projectara/greybus-spec/source/device_class.rst

 Greybus Battery Capacity Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery Capacity operation allows the AP to determine the current capacity percent of the battery.
+The Greybus battery Capacity operation allows the AP Module to determine the current capacity percent of the battery.

 Greybus Battery Percent Capacity Request